IamJamesRooke/ordenesP2P_telegram_bot/README.md

 - Make sure you're a member of OrdenesP2P group
 - Check your phone has good internet connection
 - Verify bot token and chat ID are correct
+- Ensure your account can see messages in the group

+### Only getting a few alerts per day
+- This is expected!
+The bot has strict filtering (±1% rates only)
+- Most P2P offers have higher premiums (2-5%+)
+- The bot only forwards the best deals
+- You can check console output to see filtered messages

+### Links not opening in Telegram app
+- Make sure you're clicking the link from within Telegram
+- Links use t.me format which should open in-app
+- If opening in browser, copy link and paste in Telegram

 ### iPhone bot stops working
 - Check Background App Refresh is enabled